Here, the medical website Medical News Today (UK) explains why cardiac arrest can occur in the bathroom.

 Defecation can also trigger a vagal response, slowing the heart rate.
 A vagal response can put additional stress on the heart and lead to cardiac arrest.

-Bathing .
-Bathing in very hot water or soaking in a hot tub above your shoulders can increase the body's stress levels.
+Taking a bath .
+Bathing in water that is too hot or soaking in a hot tub up to your shoulders can increase stress levels in the body.
 In people with heart disease or high blood pressure, this can increase the risk of cardiovascular events.

-Exercising vigorously immediately before using the bathroom may also increase the risk of cardiac arrest in people with underlying heart disease.
+High-intensity exercise immediately before using the bathroom may also increase the risk of cardiac arrest in people with underlying heart disease.

 Symptoms of cardiac arrest

-- Do not soak in hot water for too long
+- Do not soak for too long in hot water.

 - Do not shower after taking sleeping pills or muscle relaxants, according to Medical News Today.